basp-group/Faceted-HyperSARA/README.md

 wget -P . https://researchportal.hw.ac.uk/files/43645966/S_DDE_MODEL.fits
 ```

-You can then execute the `sim_script_cyga_cubes.m` script to generate all the different synthetic data cubes considered.
+You can then execute the `experiments/sim_script_cyga_cubes.m` script to generate all the different synthetic data cubes considered in the paper.

 ## Configuration